The following fees apply to all students.

 Students who are undertaking study in a UniSC Professional Pathway program will have their fees determined based on the Field of Education (FOE) for courses in their specific program.

-- 2023 Professional Pathways Student Contribution Fees - Year 2
+- 2024 Professional Pathways Student Contribution Fees - Year 2 (available shortly)

-- 2023 Professional Pathways Student Contribution Fees - Year 3
+- 2024 Professional Pathways Student Contribution Fees - Year 3 (available shortly)

-- 2023 Professional Pathways Student Contribution Fees - Year 4
+- 2024 Professional Pathways Student Contribution Fees - Year 4 (available shortly)

 NOTE: If you are not following the recommended study sequence for your program, or you have been provided credit, fees may vary.